 Last summer, Amazon released the Amazon Customer Insights program.
 If you haven’t heard about this program yet, you are like many other sellers.
-It’s not well-promoted and few brands are actually using it.
+Few brands are using it due to poor promotion.

 In brief, Amazon Customer Insights was launched so that sellers could have access to data gathered about customers.
 Amazon likes collecting data, and more information on what people buy is very welcome.
-So sellers are encouraged through Amazon Customer Insights to take part in gathering customer purchase data.
+Amazon Customer Insights encourages sellers to gather customer purchase data.

 What Amazon Customer Insights is All About